 Summarize existing information on the temporal and spatial distribution of beluga whales in Cook Inlet, the Susitna River delta, and the Susitna River relative to the availability of eulachon, Chinook, sockeye, chum, and coho salmon.

-Initiate consultation with the NMFS for Marine Mammal Protection Act (MMPA) and Endangered Species Act (ESA) permitting and requirements for the Susitna Watana study program.
+Provide a factual basis to initiate consultation with the NMFS for Marine Mammal Protection Act (MMPA) and Endangered Species Act (ESA) permitting and requirements for the Susitna Watana study program.

 Document the current presence and the upstream extent of Cook Inlet beluga whales within the Susitna River delta.